patricksavalle/devops-project-template/content/optimization-method.md

 - Improving UX and functionality
 - Removing slack, engineering debt or TODO's

+Optimization starts with detecting sub-optimality or waste.

 ## Best Practices

+- [ ] [Incident management](incident-management-procedure.md) is not optimization: optimizations are fed back to the planning process whereas incidents are handled immediately

+- [ ] Explicitly define optimality, make deviations objective

+- [ ] optimize only what can be measured (monitored)

+- [ ] Continuously identify **and** backlog sub-optimality

 - [ ] Build for observability (logging, tracing, monitoring)